Isaiah 61:1-4, 8 – 62.3

 Yahweh (Hebrew: yhwh ado·nai) will cause righteousness and praise to spring forth before all the nations.

 “For I, Yahweh, love justice (mis·pat), I hate robbery and iniquity” (o·lah—injustice) (v.
 8a).
-The word o·lah can mean burnt sacrifices in some instances, but the context favors translating it injustice here.
+The word o·lah can mean burnt sacrifices, but the context favors translating it injustice here.